quantifiedcode/python-anti-patterns/docs/maintainability/module_imported_but_not_used.rst

 Description
 -----------

 This error typically means that there is an error in the module implementation, so you should review the module under question.
 There are typically three ways to solve the ``module imported but not used`` error.
-You can remove the module if it is not needed, check that all sections of the module have been fully implemented (and implement them if not), and check for misspellings of the module name, or any of the public objects available from the module (and fix the mispellings).
+You can remove the module if it is not needed, check that all sections of the module have been fully implemented (and implement them if not), and check for misspellings of the module name or any of the public objects available from the module (and fix the mispellings).

 Examples
 ----------